italijancic/mvc-rack-app/README.md

 - Implement rspec
 - Dockerize app:
   - Simple docker version
-  - _"More production ready version"_: using [phusion passenger](https://github.com/phusion/passenger)
+  - _"More production-ready version"_: using [phusion passenger](https://github.com/phusion/passenger)

-Te use case to illustrate this functionalities is an app to work with `dogs`:
+The use case to illustrate this functionality is an app to work with `dogs`:

 - Create a new dog
-- See the list of dogs
+- Get the list of all dogs
-- See one specific dog
+- Get one dog by `id`
+- Delete a dog by `id`

 ## Elementary conceptions
 - A global loader is implemented to handle project files.
-- To handle `routes` is designed a router that try to emulate `rails` actions:
+- To handle `routes` is designed a router that tries to emulate `rails` actions:

 ```rb
 # ----------------